krishank98/dotnet-album-viewer/Readme.md

-﻿# West Wind Album Viewer ASP.NET Core Sample
+﻿# West Wind Album Viewer ASP.NET Core Sample..

 This is a forked version of [Album Viewr Sample](https://github.com/dockersamples/dotnet-album-viewer) by dockersamples which itself is forked from [Rick Srahl's app](https://github.com/RickStrahl/AlbumViewerVNext).
 This version  is compatible with the new style of containerising  .NET Core applications.